creme332/creme332.github.io/_posts/2022-08-29-chat-app-appscript.md

 ### Create a Google Sheets database

-- Go to [Google Sheets ](https://docs.google.com/spreadsheets/u/0/) to create a spreadsheet.
-The spreadsheet name is not important.
+1. Go to [Google Sheets ](https://docs.google.com/spreadsheets/u/0/) to create a new spreadsheet with a name of your choice.

-- Open your spreadsheet and change the first three columns to :
+2. Open your spreadsheet and add three columns names `date`, `username`, and `message` :

 | date | username | message |
 | ---- | -------- | ------- |